 “Our biomarker selectively predicted remission with medication, but not placebo.
 This confirmed that we can differentiate a true, specific response to a drug from a non-specific placebo response.
 To our knowledge, this is the first time that a biomarker that differentiates placebo remission from drug remission has been reported,” Dr. Leuchter said.

-With this much progress in place, researchers are now turning their attentions towards other antidepressant drugs.
+With this much progress in place, researchers are now turning their attention towards other antidepressant drugs.

 Researchers are planning to investigate other antidepressants using the same brain wave recording technique, with hopes to shorten the wait time for depressive patients in the near future.